 Parallel Testing without Selenium Grid (On your Local PC)

-<
+<="" ins="">

 In this article, I will describe how to do parallel testing on your PC (local computer) without using Selenium Grid.
 There are several techniques to do this operation and I will share with you some code samples.